in

 Can I use a TD routing number to send or receive money internationally?

-Yes, but you need to use TD's specific international wire transfer routing number and SWIFT code along with your account details.
+You need to use TD's specific international wire transfer routing number and SWIFT code along with your account details.
 This ensures your cross-border transfer happens smoothly.

 What's the difference between a SWIFT code and a routing number for TD?